rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Provided Libraries and Modules
 -----

-I am writing an open source bayesian filtering Python library called **FilterPy**.
-It is available on github at (https://github.com/rlabbe/filterpy).
-To ensure that you have the latest release you will want to grab a copy from github, and follow your Python installation's instructions for adding it to the Python search path.
+I am writing an open source Bayesian filtering Python library called **FilterPy**.
+I have made the project available on PyPi, the Python Package Index.

-I have also made the project available on PyPi, the Python Package Index.
-I will be honest, I am not updating this as fast as I am changing the code in the library.
-That will change as the library and this book mature.
 To install from PyPi, at the command line issue the command

     pip install filterpy

 If you do not have pip, you may follow the instructions here: https://pip.pypa.io/en/latest/installing.html.

+I recommend using pip for the install, as I try hard (sometimes I fail) to make good, safe releases to it.
+Whereas on github (where the project resides) I'll check in any tiny change at any time; there is no guarantee that the latest on github is a version you really want to have.

+FilterPy is  hosted github at (https://github.com/rlabbe/filterpy).
+If you want the bleading edge release you will want to grab a copy from github, and follow your Python installation's instructions for adding it to the Python search path.
+However, it is quite possible that it will not be compatible with the notebooks in this project.
+I try to make sure the notebooks are in sync with the PyPi hosted version.

 Code that is specific to the book is stored with the book in the subdirectory ./*code*.
 This code is in a state of flux; I do not wish to document it here yet.
 I do mention in the book when I use code from this directory, so it should not be a mystery.